-Visuomotor control is a special case of sequence prediction, which consists of predicting a sequence of actions based on visual and proprioceptive observations.
+Visuomotor control is the closed-loop prediction of motion control commands based on visual observations.
 A typical approach in imitation learning is to train a regressor to predict an expert's behaviour given training data of the encountered observations and actions from the expert demonstrations.
-However, during the execution of a learned policy, the current action impacts future observations and actions, violating the standard i.i.d. assumption in most statistical learning problems.
-Faced with the issue of distribution shift, DAGGER [79] uses an expert/supervisor to provide corrective labels at each iteration under the current policy and trains the next policy under the aggregate of all collected datasets to counter compounding errors.
-More recent approaches GAIL [36] and SQIL [75] address this issue by training a reinforcement learning agent to match the demonstrations and providing an incentive to encourage the agent to return to demonstrated states respectively.
+However, during the execution of a learnt policy, the current action impacts future observations and actions, violating the standard i.i.d. assumption in most statistical learning problems.
+Faced with the issue of distribution shift, DAGGER [80] uses an expert/supervisor to provide corrective labels at each iteration under the current policy and trains the next policy under the aggregate of all collected datasets to counter compounding errors.
+More recent approaches GAIL [36] and SQIL [76] address this issue by training a reinforcement learning agent to match the demonstrations and providing an incentive to encourage the agent to return to demonstrated states respectively.